top of page

 You don’t want speeches interrupted, or people squeezing through the room constantly so consider where people may need to be close to.

-Tip 5: Be prepared for last minute changes
+7. Be prepared for last minute changes

 Be prepared for changes until relatively close to the wedding.
 Try to design each table so that those that are likely to drop out can be dropped without there being much disruption.